rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% read_before_2 "This tutorial is part 2 of 3 in this series."
 "Part 1:" "Getting Started with GitHub's GraphQL API" "https://www.robinwieruch.de/getting-started-github-graphql-api" "Part 3:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial" %}}

-In the client-sided GraphQL application we'll build together, you will learn how to combine React with GraphQL.
+In this client-sided GraphQL application we'll build together, you will learn how to combine React with GraphQL.
 There is no clever library like {{% a_blank "Apollo Client" "https://github.com/apollographql/apollo-client" %}} or {{% a_blank "Relay" "https://github.com/facebook/relay" %}} to help you get started yet, so instead, you will perform GraphQL queries and mutations with basic HTTP requests.
 Later I'll introduce Apollo as a GraphQL client for your React.js application.
 For now, the application we build should should only show how to use GraphQL in React with HTTP.

 Along the way, you will build a simplified GitHub client, basically an issue tracker for GitHub, that consumes {{% a_blank "GitHub's GraphQL API" "https://developer.github.com/v4/" %}}.
 You will perform GraphQL queries and mutations to read and write data, and by the end, you should be able to showcase a GraphQL in React example that can be used by other developers as a learning tool.
 The final application you are going to build can be found in this {{% a_blank "repository on GitHub" "https://github.com/rwieruch/react-graphql-github-vanilla" %}}.